babashka/sci/doc/adr/0002-async-await/README.md

 2. Form structure stays unchanged
 3. More idiomatic Clojure

+### Why handle recur in transform-async-body instead of a pre-pass?

+Initially `recur` was replaced with recursive function calls in a separate `replace-recur` pass before transformation.
+This had two problems:

+1. **Macros expanding to recur**: A macro like `(defmacro my-recur [& args] (cons 'recur args))` wouldn't be expanded yet during the pre-pass, so the recur would be missed.
+2. **Quoted recur**: The pre-pass had to be careful not to descend into `(quote ...)` forms.

+By handling `recur` inline in `transform-async-body` (after macro expansion), both issues are solved naturally.
+The loop passes `:recur-target` through `ctx`, and when `transform-async-body` encounters `recur`, it replaces it with a call to the loop function.
+Since `recur` args may contain `await`, they are processed via `transform-expr-with-await`.

+### Why `catch-for-try` instead of plain `catch`?

+SCI's `rethrow-with-location-of-node` wraps exceptions with `{:type :sci/error}` ex-data and stores the original as `ex-cause`.
+In synchronous try/catch, the dynamic var `*in-try*` prevents this wrapping.
+But dynamic bindings don't persist across `.then` chains, so async throws get wrapped.

+`catch-for-try` is a runtime function that unwraps this: if the caught exception has `{:type :sci/error}` ex-data, it passes `(ex-cause e)` to the handler instead, preserving the original exception and its ex-data.

+An alternative approach of using `binding [*in-try* true]` in the `.then` callback was tried but failed because throws happen in inner `.then` callbacks (from awaits), not the outer one where the binding is set.

 ### Why wrap loop inits in let*?

 Loop bindings are sequential - each init can see previous bindings.
 When a binding shadows a macro (like `(loop [-> inc x (-> 1)] ...)`), the second init `(-> 1)` should call the function, not expand as the threading macro.
 Wrapping in `let*` ensures proper scoping during analysis.

+### Why `chain-promises` as a shared helper?

+Both `transform-expr-with-await` (for function calls like `(+ (await p1) (await p2))`) and `transform-coll-with-await` (for `[(await p1) (await p2)]`) need the same chaining logic: walk transformed elements, and when one is a promise, bind it via `.then` and continue with the resolved value. `chain-promises` extracts this shared pattern, taking a `rebuild-fn` that assembles the final form from resolved elements.

+### Why does `normalize-branches` return `[normalized? branches]`?

+When `if` or `case*` has mixed promise/non-promise branches, all branches must return promises so the containing expression can chain `.then` on the result. `normalize-branches` wraps non-promise branches in `resolve`.
+It returns a boolean alongside the result because checking "did normalization happen?" by comparing before/after is unreliable — if only one branch is a promise, the non-promise branch changes but the promise branch doesn't, making equality checks confusing.
+A single reduce pass that tracks `has-promise?` during traversal is both simpler and correct.

 ## Limitations